ofishstein/spoiled-tomatillos/spoiled-tomatillos-server/README.md

  'content': {REVIEW FIELDS HERE}
 }

-The possible types are 'review', 'comment', 'recommendation', 'watchlist'.
-We will return all of the respective fields for each type.
+The possible types are 'review', 'comment', 'recommendation', 'watchlist', and 'follow' We will return all of the respective fields for each type.

 ```